-In Nursing and Midwifery cases an appeal must (in most cases) be lodged within 28 days of an adverse decision having been disclosed to the nurse or midwife.
+In Nursing and Midwifery fitness to practise cases an appeal must (in most cases) be lodged within 28 days of an adverse decision having been disclosed to the nurse or midwife.
 Extensions of time in which to lodge an appeal are rarely granted: R (Adesina) v NMC EWCA Civ 818.
 Time limits are very strict.
 The NMC letter will usually state the final date by which an appeal must be lodged.

-See, also the case of Nursing and Midwifery Council v Daniels EWCA Civ 225 for the application of ‘exceptional circumstances’ considerations, where a nurse has failed to lodge their appeal in time.[/note] [note color=”#e2d0e2″]
+See also the case of Nursing and Midwifery Council v Daniels EWCA Civ 225 for the application of ‘exceptional circumstances’ considerations, where a nurse has failed to lodge their appeal in time

-Read the following NMC cases, where nurses were successful on appeal:-
+Read the following NMC cases, where nurses or midwives were successful on appeal:-

 In Fabiyi v NMC EWHC 1441 (Admin), where the nurse was found guilty of dishonesty.
 The appeal judge ordered a retrial due to inadequate particulars being given in the charges and inappropriate legal directions being given to the adjudicating panel.